david-rockwood/fimpad/README.md

 ## The LLMs

 The LLM served should be IBM Granite 4.0 H. FIMpad requires that FIM tokens be in the model's tokenizer.
-Granite is the best smaller-sized generalist model that I have found that does this so far.
-However, I did try FIM with a variant of Mistral-Nemo and FIM worked.
-But then I tried Mistral Small and FIM did not work.
-The FIMpad settings window allows you to set the FIM tokens sent to the server, so some people may be able to get other models working by adjusting those.
-But at the moment I am only focused on supporting IBM Granite 4.0 H.
+Granite seems to be the best smaller-sized generalist model currently.
+Some other models do support FIM, and the FIMpad settings window allows you to set the FIM tokens sent to the server, so some people may be able to get other models working by adjusting those.

+Granite Small is 32B parameters.
+Granite Tiny is 7B parameters.
+Both are MoE models and run faster than dense models of the same size.
+MoE models don’t activate all parameters on every step.
+This makes them generally faster with not much of a reduction in capability.
+With these two models, even without a GPU, you have a fast model in Granite Tiny and a less fast but smarter model in Granite Small.

-I suggest the Q6 version of Granite Small available at:
+Granite Small is available at:
 ```
 https://huggingface.co/ibm-granite/granite-4.0-h-small-GGUF/tree/main
 ```
-and the Q6 version of Granite Tiny available at:
+Granite Tiny is available at:
 ```
 https://huggingface.co/ibm-granite/granite-4.0-h-tiny-GGUF/tree/main
 ```

-Granite Small is 32B parameters.
-Granite Tiny is 7B parameters.
-Both are MoE models and run faster than dense models of the same size.
-MoE models don’t activate all parameters on every step.
-This makes them generally faster with not much of a reduction in capability.
-With these two models, even without a GPU, you have a fast model in Granite Tiny and a less fast but smarter model in Granite Small.

 ## Overview